flin3500/Learn-Python/README.md

 ## Introduction

-This is the repository I want to memorize the code and difficult I face  when I learn python.
+This is the repository I want to write down the code and difficult I face  when I learn python.

 ## 01 Procedure Oriented